 Installed Components and CCM:

-Business object mobile works only on Tomcat server.
+The business objects mobile works only on the Tomcat server.

 SAP BusinessObjects BI4.0 ‐ installation